 Importance of SMS Performance Monitoring Charts

 A common challenge accountable executives and senior management have is monitoring the performance of their implemented SMS.
-Regular SMS performance monitoring is an important responsibility for every accountable executive, as they are responsible to address substandard safety performance whenever it is identified.
+Regular SMS performance monitoring is an important responsibility for every accountable executive, as they are responsible for addressing substandard safety performance whenever it is identified.

 Management will therefore need to measure SMS performance in order to identify performance shortcomings.